 Applicants are required to provide the following materials:

 - USM Graduate Application: Online Application Students may also apply through the Centralized Application Service for Occupational Therapy Programs: OTCAS.
-The OTCAS portal opens for applicants on July 18, 2018.
+The OTCAS portal opens for applicants in mid-July.

-- USM Application fee: $65.00 paid through the online application.
+- USM Application fee: The USM application fee is waived for all applicants.
 OTCAS requires its own set of fees for utilizing this service (including the USM application fee).
 Applicants applying through OTCAS will pay all associated fees directly through the OTCAS program.

 - Transcripts: Official transcripts from all colleges or universities attended, excluding the seven campuses of the University of Maine System (UMS transcripts are accessible to USM).
 A transcript is official when sent directly from the institution.